joecity/jekyll-now/_drafts/2015-01-28-product-owner-part-2.md

 Finally, the product owner will need to be educated on agile principles, and learn to trust that a self managing team will work more effectively without being micro managed.
 The product owner needs to stick to their job of steering the direction of the product, and leave the delivery of the actual product to the team.

-## The user stories are too big!

-I thought that was just a myth you say?
-Think about it this way - a sprint, or an iteration, is like a game of Tetris.
-The Tetris board represents the limited time that a team will have, and the pieces can represent the user stories.
-Imagine if in a game of Tetris, all of the blocks that fell from the top were just 1 block pieces.
-The game would be too easy; filling the board up efficiently with little waste would be a breeze.
-But as the Tetris blocks get bigger - say they start coming out as 10 block pieces, well filling the board efficiently becomes challenging if not impossible.

-It is the same with user stories.
-Nice small stories that can be done in a day or two are great for the team to work with efficiently on, and plan for.
-As the stories get larger though, and they start taking multiple days or even weeks, well this makes it almost impossible to plan for.
-Certain people get stuck on the story, it becomes difficult to test, changes may start overlapping and impacting other stories, the list goes on.

-### Symptoms

-Simple really: the team is missing an important meeting called refinement.
-It is natural that the product owner will get feature requests as epics, or "very large stories".
-But these large, "coarse grained" stories need to be refined so that they are ready for the team to work on.

-### Fix it!

-As these large, coarse grained stories stories move closer to the top of the backlog, and closer to being worked on, some work needs to be done on them.
-The stories will need to be broken into smaller stories, have acceptance criteria added to them, be sized, and prioritised.
-This type of work is typically done with the team in refinement sessions.

-We would typically run a refinement session for an hour each sprint, so we had a nice backlog of "fine grained" stories for sprint planning.

-The product owner, and the team, may also need some coaching on how to write good stories that abide by the INVEST principles.
-More to come on this later.

 ## Summary